Explanation User Interfaces: A Systematic Literature Review: Discussion

-\acs{HERMES} (\acl{HERMES}) is a web platform designed to support practitioners in building effective \acp{XUI}.
-Its name comes from Greek mythology, as Hermes was the messenger of the gods, and the god of language, representing the idea of delivering explanations efficiently and clearly. \acs{HERMES} offers a structured collection of design guidelines derived from the \ac{SLR}, presented as interactive cards that synthesize insights from the referenced papers.
+\acs{HERMES} (\acl{HERMES}) is a web platform designed to support practitioners in building effective \acp{XUI}. \revi{It} offers a structured collection of design guidelines derived from the \revi{results of the \ac{SLR}}, presented as interactive cards that synthesize insights from the referenced papers.
 Each card includes a concise description of a guideline, relevant tags that reflect key dimensions from the associated paper, and a direct link to the original source.
-Users can explore the guidelines in two complementary ways: by browsing the full collection of cards, or by filtering recommendations through up to six entry points (\cref{fig:HERMES}), which correspond to six of the thirteen dimensions of this survey (see \cref{tab:research_dimensions}): (1) Application Domain, (2) User type, (3) AI model, (4) AI task, (5) XAI model, and (6) Explanation modality.

-\acs{HERMES} was developed using Jekyll\footnote{https://jekyllrb.com/} and enables designers to either align their \acp{XUI} with an existing use context or to explore potential design directions under specific project constraints, fostering both conformity and creativity in the design process.
+Users can explore the guidelines in two complementary ways: by browsing the full collection of cards, or by filtering \revi{them} through up to six entry points (\cref{fig:HERMES}), which correspond to six of the thirteen dimensions of this survey (see \cref{tab:research_dimensions}): (1) Application Domain, (2) User type, (3) AI model, (4) AI task, (5) XAI model, and (6) Explanation modality. \acs{HERMES} was developed using Jekyll\footnote{https://jekyllrb.com/} and enables designers to either align their \acp{XUI} with an existing use context \revi{(by analyzing the above dimensions)} or to explore potential design directions under specific project constraints, fostering both conformity and creativity in the design process.
 Not all the input dimensions must be defined by the designer.
-Moreover, the output of the platform also includes data about the techniques to employ for the evaluation of the XUI (i.e., the \textit{Type of Study} to conduct and the \textit{Metrics} to measure).
+Moreover, the output of the platform also includes data about the techniques to employ for the evaluation of the XUI (i.e., the \textit{Type of Study} to conduct and the \revi{\textit{evaluation constructs} to assess)}.
 The platform is available at the following address: \url{http://espositoandrea.github.io/hermes-mirror/}.
 A screenshot of the web platform is reported in \cref{fig:HERMES_example}.